elastic/integrations/packages/azure/docs/README.md

 The Azure Logs integration collects logs.

 **Logs** help you keep a record of events that happen on your Azure account.
-Log data streams collected by the Azure Logs integration include Activity, Platform, Active Directory (Sign-in, Audit, Identity Protection, Provisioning), Microsoft Graph Activity, and Spring Apps logs.
+Log data streams collected by the Azure Logs integration include Activity, Platform, Microsoft Entra ID (Sign-in, Audit, Identity Protection, Provisioning), Microsoft Graph Activity, and Spring Apps logs.

 ## Requirements